-What we do What we don't do • Our compensation committee consists solely of independent members of our board of directors. • We do not provide guaranteed annual bonuses or equity award rights for our executives. • Our compensation committee has retained an independent third-party • We prohibit hedging and pledging of Datadog stock. compensation consultant for guidance in making compensation decisions. • We do not provide excessive severance payments. • Each year we assess our executive compensation against a reasonable set of industry competitors generally of a similar size and value. • We do not provide single-trigger vesting acceleration upon a change in control. • We conduct an annual compensation risk assessment to determine if our executive compensation program presents any risks that are reasonably likely to have a material adverse effect on the company. • We do not provide our executive officers with any excise tax gross-ups. • A significant portion of our named executive officers' compensation is variable, at-risk and tied directly to our measurable performance. • Our annual performance-based bonus opportunities and a portion of our long-term equity incentive opportunities are dependent upon our achievement of annual corporate objectives established each year. • Our annual performance-based bonus opportunities and performance- based long-term equity incentive opportunities are subject to payout caps tied to significant over achievement of applicable annual performance targets. • Equity awards with multi-year vesting periods are an integral part of our executive compensation program, and comprise the primary at-risk portion of our named executive officer compensation package. • Incentive compensation received by our named executive officers is subject to recoupment under our clawback policy if there is an accounting restatement.
+What we do

+- Our compensation committee consists solely independent members of our board of directors. - Our compensation committee has retained an independent third-party compensation consultant for guidance in making compensation decisions. - Each year we assess our executive compensation against a reasonable set of industry competitors generally of a similar size and value. - We conduct an annual compensation risk assessment to determine if our executive compensation program presents any risks that are reasonably likely to have a material adverse effect on the company. - A significant portion of our named executive officers' compensation is variable, at-risk and tied directly to our measurable performance. - Our annual performance-based bonus opportunities and a portion of our long-term equity incentive opportunities are dependent upon our achievement of annual corporate objectives established each year. - Our annual performance-based bonus opportunities and performance-based long-term equity incentive opportunities are subject to payout caps tied to significant over achievement of applicable annual performance targets. - Equity awards with multi-year vesting periods are an integral part of our executive compensation program, and comprise the primary at-risk portion of our named executive officer compensation package. - Incentive compensation received by our named executive officers is subject to recoupment under our clawback policy if there is an accounting restatement.